 All students will be issued with a network logon so you can access all electronic services that support your learning at Aston Academy.
-At Post 16 we have two main areas students have computer access, the Library and the Post 16 study room which is based in the Post 16 block.
 Your network logon is personal to you so please keep this private and do not share with others.
 Any teacher can reset your password if needed.
+At Post 16 students have access to two towers of laptops to use in school.
 All activity on the network is logged and monitored.
 Any inappropriate use will result in your logon privileges being removed and parents/carers being made aware.
 Please make sure you log off or lock your machine if you leave your work station for any reason.